|

 There are no shortcuts to the study of

-and effort: and it is a continuous, lifelong process that one
+and effort; and it is a continuous, lifelong process that one

 never completes.

-A person progressively comes into
+A person progressively comes into a

 knowledge of the Word over time as he applies himself to

-spiritual things with spiritual” — comparing Scripture
+things with spiritual comparing Scripture with Scripture (John

-1 Corinthians 2:9-13) — leading him from immaturity to
+16:12-15; 1 Corinthians 2:9-13) leading him from

-maturity.
+immaturity to maturity.

-However, though there are no shortcuts, there
+However, though there are no shortcuts,

 Scripture, is mainly about.

-A person can study Scripture from an incorrect
+A person can study Scripture from an

-perspective and, over time, learn a great deal about it.
+a correct perspective and, over time, learn a great deal about it.

 For example, one MUST understand that

-Genesis 1:1-2:3 forms a
+Genesis 1:1-2:3 forms a foundational framework upon which the

-Scripture rests.
-This is fundamental and primary, which is
+whole of the remainder of Scripture rests.
+This is fundamental

-the reason a person reading this book will find so much time spent
+and primary, which is the reason a person reading this book will

-relating the whole of Scripture to that which is revealed at the
+find so much time spent relating the whole of Scripture to that

-beginning, in Genesis 1:1-2:3.
+which is revealed at the beginning, in Genesis 1:1-2:3.

-Then understanding such things as how and why
+Then understanding such things as how and

-understanding the ages and dispensations as they relate to these
+or understanding the ages and dispensations as they relate to these

 divisions of mankind, becomes fundamental and primary with respect